The Bankrate promise

 - Monthly autopay: When you sign up for autopay, AES will debit the amount due on the due date each month.
 Depending on your lender’s terms, you may even get a 0.25 percent discount on your interest rate.

-Lawsuit against American Education Services
+How to contact American Education Services